 Now that most teams have played four games, this is a good time to look at which teams are faring the best against the spread.

-The New York Giants and Jets are two teams you won’t see on this list as both franchise are still seeking that first win.
+The New York Giants and Jets are two teams you won’t see on this list, as both franchises are still seeking that first win.

-Time to take a closer look at the latest NFL odds with the Football Five heading into Week 5.
+Time to take a closer look at the latest NFL odds with the Football Five heading into Week Five.

 The Philadelphia Eagles are traveling to Pittsburgh for a game against the Steelers.

 The Birds opened as a surprising +7 against the host Steelers after upending the defending NFC champion 49ers.
 The Eagles defense did its part with three turnovers that led to 17 total points in a pivotal victory.